usnistgov/800-63-3/sp800-63b/sec10_usability.md

 A user's goal for accessing an information system is to perform an intended task; authentication is the task that enables this goal.
 However, from the user's perspective, authentication stands between them and their intended task.
 Effective design and implementation of authentication makes it easy to do the right thing, hard to do the wrong thing, and easy to recover when the wrong thing happens.

 Organizations need to be cognizant of the overall implications of their stakeholders' entire digital authentication ecosystem.
-Users often employ one or more authenticator, each for a different relying party (RP).
+Users often employ one or more authenticator, each for a different RP.
 They then struggle to remember passwords, to recall which authenticator goes with which RP, and to carry multiple physical authentication devices.
 Evaluating the usability of authentication is critical, as poor usability often results in coping mechanisms and unintended work-arounds that can ultimately degrade the intended security controls.

 Integrating usability into the development process can lead to authentication solutions that are secure and usable while addressing users' authentication needs and organizations' business goals.